SecZetta/integrations/iam/README.md

 The `Call #` above can also be thought of as the page #.
 That is essentially what the `query[offset]` variable does, it tells the request what page of the results you would like to recieve.

+## Using SecZetta's API in your IAM tool

+In order for the IAM system to begin pulling SecZetta's profile data on a regular basis some type of connector/collector/aggregator will need to be created on the IAM side.
+Most modern IAM vendors will have a generic REST API connector that allows you to call the `/profiles` endpoint as mentioned [above](#using-seczettas-api).

+When creating this connector be sure to utilze what most systems call paging